110 Cases of Technology Leaked Overseas, Including Semiconductors

 Systematic Improvements Neede

 #2.
-In 2021, a former employee of SEMES, a Samsung Electronics subsidiary that manufactures core semiconductor and display equipment, established a cleaning equipment company in Korea and developed equipment using technology leaked from his previous workplace.
+In 2021, a former employee of SEMES, a Samsung Electronics subsidiary that manufactures core semiconductor and display equipment, established a cleaning equipment company in South Korea and developed equipment using technology leaked from his previous workplace.
 This individual was caught after supplying the equipment to the Korean subsidiary of a Chinese equipment company.
 He received 7.8 billion won in exchange for personnel and technology, and was apprehended by prosecutors while producing mass-production equipment using the stolen technology.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.